 Configure User Setup Permissions in Greenhouse Recruiting

-In order to enable the Greenhouse/Scholars integration, you will need the developer permission.
-Can manage ALL organization’s API Credentials and Can manage and configure web hooks.
+In order to enable the Greenhouse/Scholars integration, you will need the developer permissions Can manage ALL organization’s API Credentials and Can manage and configure web hooks.

-Contact a Greenhouse user in your organization with Site Admin level permissions with the additional user-specific permission Can edit another user's advanced permissions to apply the API credential management permission to your account.
-Have the user with Site Admin level permissions edit your user account's permissions by navigating to the Configure menu > Users > Your Name)
+Contact a Greenhouse user in your organization with Site Admin level permissions with the additional user-specific permission Can edit another user's advanced permissions to apply the necessary permissions to your account.
+Have the user with Site Admin level permissions edit your user account's permissions by navigating to the Configure icon > Users > Your Name.

-Select Can manage ALL organization’s API Credentials so that a check is in the checkbox.
+Select Can manage ALL organization’s API Credentials and Can manage and configure web hooks.
 When finished, click Save.

 Before enabling the Greenhouse/Scholars integration, Greenhouse will need two pieces of information:

-With Scholars’s endpoint URL and Secret Key copied, and your Greenhouse user permissions enabled, you are ready to enable the Greenhouse/Scholars. integration.
+With Scholar's Endpoint and Secret Key copied, you are ready to create a web hook for the Greenhouse/Scholar integration.

-To enable the integration, click the Configure icon in the upper right-hand corner and navigate to Dev Center on the left-hand panel.
+To enable the integration, in Greenhouse click the Configure icon in the upper right-hand corner and navigate to Dev Center on the left-hand panel.

 From the Dev Center page, click Web Hooks.
 Click Web Hooks from the subsequent page.